Yu Suzuki: Career

-Sega AM2
+Sega

-Suzuki joined Sega in 1983 as a programmer.
-In his first year, he created a 2D boxing game called Champion Boxing for Sega's first home game console, the SG-1000.
-According to Suzuki, the executive staff at Sega found the game so impressive that they released it in arcades as-is by simply installing an SG-1000 into an arcade cabinet.
-He was promoted to project leader while still in his first year at the company.
-Then, Suzuki began working on another arcade game which would prove to be the big stepping-off point of his career.
+At the Okayama University of Science, Suzuki wrote an undergraduate thesis on the subject of 3D computer graphics in video games.
+He joined Sega in 1983 as a programmer.
+In his first year, he created the 2D boxing game Champion Boxing for Sega's first home game console, the SG-1000.
+According to Suzuki, the executive staff found the game so impressive that they released it in arcades by installing an SG-1000 into an arcade cabinet.
+He was promoted to project leader in his first year.

+Suzuki began working on another arcade game which would prove to be the big stepping-off point of his career.
 "To develop this game," Suzuki told G4TV, "I rode on motorcycles a lot.
 When we came up with the prototype (for the arcades), I would ride on that prototype bike for hours and hours every day."
 His efforts culminated into the game Hang-On, released in 1985.
 Hang-On was a success as it broke new ground in arcade technology.
 It did not feature any traditional controls, as the movement of the on-screen avatar was dictated by the movements the player made with their body on the motorcycle cabinet.
 This began the "Taikan" trend, the use of motion-controlled hydraulic simulator arcade cabinets in many arcade games of the late 1980s, two decades before motion controls became popular on video game consoles.
 The three-dimensional sprite/tile scaling was handled in a similar manner to textures in later texture-mapped polygonal 3D games of the 1990s.
 Suzuki stated that his "designs were always 3D from the beginning.
 All the calculations in the system were 3D, even from Hang-On.
 I calculated the position, scale, and zoom rate in 3D and converted it backwards to 2D.
 So I was always thinking in 3D."

 He soon followed with the 3D-esque third-person shooter game Space Harrier later that year.
 Showing his interest in Ferraris, Suzuki created the driving simulator Out Run, which was released in 1986.
 Although it didn't officially feature a Ferrari, the player controlled a car that looked almost exactly like one.
 Out Run offered players a wide variety of driving paths and routes to complete the game, adding elements of nonlinear gameplay and increasing replay value.
 It also featured a radio with three songs to choose from as players drove through the wide variety of landscapes.
 At the Golden Joystick Awards, Out Run was awarded the Game of the Year award.
 Suzuki had been interested in 3D technology since his days in college.
 Space Harrier and Out Run had graphics similar to 3D, but could not fully utilize the capabilities.